mattkretz/gcc/libstdc++-v3/testsuite/experimental/simd/README.md

   test then shows as "XFAIL: ...".
 If the test passes, the test shows "XPASS:
   ...".

+* `// timeout: <seconds>`
+  Set a fixed timeout in seconds for this test.
+This overrides the default and command line argument.

+* `// timeout-factor: <scale factor>`
+  Multiply the timeout, after scaling with the `--timeout-factor` command line argument, with the specified factor.

 All patterns are matched via
 ```sh
 case '<test context>' in